Chicopee woman accused of threatening to kill officers kids

 CHICOPEE, Mass.
-(WWLP) – Chicopee Police arrested a woman who continuously threatened police and assaulted an officer at the police department on August 19.
+(WWLP) – Chicopee Police arrested a woman who allegedly continuously threatened police and assaulted an officer at the police department on August 19.

 Wilk said around 10:23 p.m., multiple people came into the Chicopee police lobby to speak about an incident that occurred at the Burger King on Memorial Drive.
 As they were speaking, Raucci, the person being reported about, walked in and started swearing and making threats.